New to RISE?

 RISE is a support organisation.
 We are not a crisis centre, not SAPS, and we do not provide emergency intervention.
 If you are in immediate danger, please contact SAPS or your local law enforcement directly.

-Complete the Intake Form
+Step 1: Complete the Intake Form

 All new survivors must complete our mandatory intake form before support can begin.